elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

 1. How do you implement regulatory and contractual requirements?
 1. How is a new requirement discovered?
     1. What is the journey that a requirement takes from discovery, to updating policies, to training employees, to implementation, to evidence of implementation?
+1. Do you data-centers fulfill physical security "skyddsklass 3" according to [SSF 130](https://www.stoldskyddsforeningen.se/butik/foretag/ssf-normer/inbrottslarm/ssf-130-utg-9-projektering-och-installation-av-inbrotts-och-overfallslarmanlaggning/) and [SSF 200](https://www.stoldskyddsforeningen.se/butik/foretag/ssf-normer/skal-inbrottsskydd/ssf-200-utg-5/)?
-1. How is physical security handled?
+    1. If not, how is physical security handled?
 1. How do you handle incidents and deviations?
     1. What response times / time to resolution do you offer?
     1. What are your actual response times / time to resolution?